 Then, having made your people mindful of the need to bring change about themselves rather than waiting for change to come to them, the final step is to look for places to implement meaningful initiatives that apply your new thinking to full advantage.
 So much “innovation” only focuses on creating new things in order to move forward.
 In reality, as per earlier, it’s often what companies already do, their cultural habits, that make them uncompetitive.
 Address and resolve those loops.

-Unthinking is about asking “What have we never questioned?”
+can you buy gabapentin online Unthinking is about asking “What have we never questioned?”

 Loops form because we are drawn to processes and cycles.
 We like things that are systematic, that resolve, that are finite.
 Models give us reassurance that there is structure and sequence.
 But when ways of doing things become too fixed, they also lock us in.